Signatures of quantum criticality in the thermopower of Ba(Fe(1-x)Co(x))2As2: S/T of BFCA -- Quantum criticality and thermopower

-If we analyze the doping-dependent behavior of $S$ at fixed temperatures, we observe that for the critical value of $x_c \approx$ 0.06, the $S/T$ attains its highest value and has a broad maximum centered at the QCP (Fig. \ref{fig:QCP_SdTx}).
-The $x$-dependence comes from the change of the spin fluctuation mass $\delta$ in the expression for $S$.
-This behavior is in agreement with the theoretical calculations, which show that $S/T$ diverges in the proximity to the QCP in SDW systems \cite{PaulKotliar,KimPepin}.
+If we analyze the $x$-dependent behavior of $S$ at fixed temperatures (Fig. \ref{fig:QCP_SdTx}), we observe that for the critical value of $x_c \approx$ 0.05, the $S/T$ attains its highest value and has a broad maximum centered at the QCP.
+The $x$ dependence comes from the change in the spin fluctuation mass $\delta$ and the Fermi energy in the expression for $S$.
+This behavior is in agreement with the theoretical calculations, which show that $S/T$ increases in proximity to the QCP in SDW systems \cite{PaulKotliar,KimPepin}.
 As predicted, the rate of change of $S/T(x)$ in the AF phase is more pronounced than in the paramagnetic phase, because of the reduction of entropy in the AF ordered phase.
-In the overdoped case ($x >$ 0.2), the hole band is suppressed below the Fermi level and the bandwidth of the electron band is much larger, in agreement with the Fermi-liquid dependence seen in resistivity ($\rho \propto T^2$) \cite{FangRh,DoironPRB} and thermopower (Fig. \ref{fig:BFCA_SdT}c).
-On the other hand, the region closer to QCP is characterized by $T$-linear NFL $\rho$, in analogy with cuprates and Bechgaard salts \cite{DoironPRB}.
-A similar cross-over was observed in a heavy-fermion compound YbRh$_2$(Si$_{1-x}$Ge$_x$)$_2$, at the transition from the magnetic field-induced FL ($C_e/T \propto$ \emph{const.}) and the NFL state \cite{Custers}.
-In the same compound, $S/T$ was found to diverge similarly to $C_e/T$ in the NFL state, indicating a large entropy of charge carriers \cite{Hartmann}.
+In the overdoped case ($x > 0.2$), the hole band is suppressed below the Fermi level and the bandwidth of the electron band is much larger, in agreement with the Fermi-liquid dependence seen in resistivity ($\rho \propto T^2$) \cite{FangRh,DoironPRB} and thermopower [Fig. \ref{fig:BFCA_SdT}(c)].
+Opposite to that, the region closer to QCP is characterized by $T$-linear NFL $\rho$, in analogy with cuprates and Bechgaard salts \cite{DoironPRB}.
+A similar cross-over was observed in a heavy-fermion compound YbRh$_2$(Si$_{1-x}$Ge$_x$)$_2$, at the transition from the magnetic field-induced FL ($C_e/T \propto$ const) and the NFL state \cite{Custers}.
+In the same compound, $S/T$ was found to increase similarly to $C_e/T$ in the NFL state, indicating a large entropy of charge carriers. \cite{Hartmann}